-- 4. Transom windows shall be a minimum height of 1 foot 1.
-Garage doors are encouraged to be designed as a single 2 inches tall and per the architectural style patterns.
+- 4. Transom windows shall be a minimum height of 1 foot 2 inches tall and per the architectural style patterns.
 Transom window individual lite patterns should generally be square or vertical rectangles.
 Transoms window individual lites should not have horizontal proportions. - 5.
 Transom windows have window sashes of 1-1/4 inches wide and should not appear to be equal to the door sashes below them. - 6.
 Stained and leaded glass is permitted on an individual basis.
 It generally shall be custom designed and installed to replicate historic patterns of stained and leaded glass. - 7.
-All door and window muntins shall coordinate appropriately with selected architectural style.
-Simulated divided lite windows are highly encouraged. - 8.
-Exterior doors with decorative or patterned etched 2. glass are generally not allowed.
+All door and window muntins shall project from the face of the glass a minimum of 1/4 inch.
+Grills between glass are not allowed. - 8.
+Exterior doors with decorative or patterned etched glass are generally not allowed.
 Doors with curved glass in square-headed doors are also prohibited.